jasonblanchard/guide-how-to-learn-ruby-on-rails/README.md

 ![starter app](assets/start.png)

+### Adding On

 The application is fairly simple, but play around with it a bit to get a feel for it.
-We are going to use this application as a starting place, and learn some Rails by adding some functionality.
+We are going to use this application as a starting place, and learn some Rails by adding support for categories.
 Don't worry if you get lost – after each step, we will include:

 * A link to the code as it should appear
 * A link to the "diff" showing what changed

 Open up the folder in your [Sublime Text](http://www.sublimetext.com/) (or other code **editor** of choice) by dragging the folder onto the editor application icon.
 You will now see a bunch of folders and files – these are the guts of your Rails app.
-Now let's look at the different pieces.
+Let's get started!

 ### Models